tekknolagi/unk-template/README.md

 The template is this shell-esque thing in [`L`](L) that gets included into the [`unk`](unk) script.

+Make a directory `S` and add static files to it.

 ## How to generate the site

 Run [`./unk`](unk).
 The output goes into [`O`](O).
 This repo also bundles a